 If you are going to take B4RN at ANY point in the future, we strongly suggest you get your duct in now whilst the advice, assistance and government finance is available.
-Once the contractors have moved on and the volunteers connected up, it will be harder for you to do it by yourself.

 How to get B4RN